-We will check all the animals you claim with the Cattle Tracing System (CTS).
+We will check all the animals you claim with ScotEID ScotMoves+ system.

-To check the CTS records for your animals, you can visit CTS Online .
+To check the ScotMoves+ records for your animals, you can visit ScotEID.com.

 Each eligible animal must only be claimed once.
 If you duplicate a claim for an animal in the same year or a subsequent year, we will treat this as an over-declaration and apply penalties.